ckieras/CSCI-125-R-Project/README.md

 apply(q,2,mean)

 Is it easier to see a warming trend?
 What is the average temperature of these 13 years?
-We are relunctant to generalize, based on such a short time span, but within this time span there are generally more years having "higher" temperatures than "lower".
+We are relunctant to generalize, based on such a short time span, but within this time span there are generally more years having a higher temperature than the average within 2000-2012.
 Average temperature within these years is 58.23963 degrees F

 ##EX 8
 plot(1:108, g[111:120,], xlab='years 1990-1999', ylab='temp')